Google Cloud integration

 appengine.googleapis.com

-If you’ve installed Sinergym and Sinergym extras, the Google Cloud SDK must be linked with other python modules for some functionalities to work.
-Please, execute the following in your terminal:
+If Sinergym and Sinergym extras are installed, the Google Cloud SDK must be linked with other Python modules for some functionalities to work.
+Execute the following command in your terminal:

 $ gcloud auth application-default login

-Our Sinergym container is currently uploaded in the Container Registry as a public one.
-You can use it locally or in a GCE VM.
+Our Sinergym container is currently uploaded to the Container Registry as a public image.
+You can use it locally or on a GCE VM.

 $ docker run -it eu.gcr.io/sinergym/sinergym:latest